ibm-cloud-docs/log-analysis/agent/config_agent_kube_cluster.md

 To configure your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install the logging agent in your cluster.
 * The agent deploys a a logdna-agent pod on each node of your cluster.
-* The logging agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+* The logging agent reads log files from the pod where it is installed, and forwards the log data to your logging instance.

 ## Deploy the logging agent by using kubectl commands
 {: #config_agent_kube_kubectl}

-Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your LogDNA instance by using the default YAML file:
+Complete the following steps from the command line to configure your Kubernetes cluster to forward logs to your logging instance by using the default YAML file:

 ### Prereq